Jersey generation counts and breed purity

 JX Prefix

 In addition to the number within the brackets, a JX prefix is also found on the majority of the pedigrees that contain a generation count.
 The JX prefix indicates that there is unknown dairy (most commonly Holstein) parentage in the pedigree.
-The GC then tells us how far back in the pedigree the unknown dairy breed can be found.
+The Generation Count then tells us how far back in the pedigree the unknown dairy breed can be found.

 Breed Base Representation (BBR)